DhruboRoyPartho/Smart_Dustbin_School_Project/README.md

 # Smart Dustbin

-This a commercial school project.
+This is a commercial school project.
 This repository is for further code support.

 ## Components
 - Arduino Nano